piqueen314/ipython-IDV/README.md

 Part of the [DRILSDOWN project](https://github.com/Unidata/drilsdown)

+To set this up:

-Copy to drilsdown.py extension to your local extensions directory - ~/ipython/extensions
+Copy the [drilsdown.py](https://github.com/Unidata/ipython-IDV/blob/master/drilsdown.py) extension to your local extensions directory -
+~/ipython/extensions

-In the notebook do:
+When you run the iPyhton notebook do:
 %load_ext drilsdown
 %idvHelp